 Let me give you five simple steps to correct magnesium deficiency.

-1. Drink hard water.
+1. Drink hard or mineral water.

 2. Eat a heaping salad with spinach, nuts, seeds, and legumes daily.